Jonathan-MacDuff/Pet-Finder-V2/README.md

 ## Introduction

 This is an app to report lost and found pets.
-A user should be able to create an account, and generate reports on lost or found pets associated with their account.
+A user can create an account, and generate reports on lost or found pets associated with their account.
+They can also report sightings of an existing pet in the database, as well as leave comments on them, and message other users in real-time.

 # Backend